FJortay/DICS-Collaborative-Management/README.md

 #### 2.1. **Discussion Forum**

 - ***Automated Moderation:***
   AI analyzes messages in real time using natural language processing (NLP) to detect and filter inappropriate content, ensuring a respectful and constructive discussion environment.
+Additionally, AI can contribute as an expert participant, offering relevant insights and contextual knowledge to enrich the debate.

 - ***Discussion Summarization:***
   AI-powered summarization tools generate concise overviews of extended discussions, allowing users to quickly grasp the key points and trends.